genpranav/Recursive-Backtracking-of-DFS-for-Mazes/README.md

 ![Maze solver](https://github.com/genpranav/Recursive-Backtracking-of-DFS-for-Mazes/blob/main/Images/Maze%20solver.jpg)

->> The light blue colour depicts the solution to the maze whereas the dark blue depicts the paths from which the program backtracked before reaching the solution
+>> The light blue color depicts the solution to the maze whereas the dark blue depicts the paths from which the program backtracked before reaching the solution